 What is nappy rash?

-Nappy rash is a very common skin condition that happens to children under 2.
-It’s caused when the skin comes into contact with urine (wee) and faeces (poo) in the nappy.
+Nappy rash is a very common skin condition in children under 2.
+It’s caused by the skin coming into contact with urine (wee) and faeces (poo) in the nappy.
 Mild cases are usually painless but severe nappy rash can cause discomfort and distress to babies.

 What are the symptoms of nappy rash?